 Big thanks to Bev Bayzant for providing this rare image of Nilsson from the McMaster University Archive Collection!

-Again following in the footsteps of Paulsen (who competed as a figure skater against the legendary Jackson Haines), Nilsson was every bit as good a 'fancy' skater as he was a speed skater and was a contemporary of American champion and Olympian Irving Brokaw.
+Johnny was allegedly every bit as good a 'fancy' skater as he was a speed skater.
 A revised copy of Frederick Toombs' book "How to become a skater" gives an account of his show skating expertise: "Nilsson probably never has had an equal, certainly no superior.
 Every imaginable 'stunt' of the fancy skater is at his command and he has originated a large number of startling feats.
 For example, he will approach a chair at full speed on one foot and leap completely over its back, landing on the same foot without losing his balance.
 Then again he will place three of four barrels side by side and jump over them, turning around in mid-air and landing with his face toward the barrels.
 A novel sight it is to see him run backward on the points of his skate.
 He goes round and round a circle with his feet in the spread-eagle position, increasing his speed without raising either blade from the ice."

-In addition to Nilsson's unquestionable skill as both a figure and speed skater, he was an excellent oarsman, gymnast, tumbler, boxer, wrestler and sprinter.
+Johnny was also an excellent oarsman, gymnast, tumbler, boxer, wrestler and sprinter.
 Even more interestingly, he was also quite the engineer.
 During his lifetime, he built three motorcycles, three automobiles and worked on developing an airship.
 He also was one of the contributing writers of the 1902 book "The Art Of Figure Skating".